vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 9

 e.g. BAU. iii.
 7 and passim.
-The VaiŚe- şika school accepts the real activity of the self.
+The VaiŚe- ṣika school accepts the real activity of the self.
 See also above, § 6; Keith, Indian Logic and Atomism, pp. 239 ff.
 10 Keith, Indian Logic and Atomism,

 pp. 70 ff.